SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/attackModels/maliciousQRCode.md

  * Extraction of personal and confidential data from smartphones and tablets via command injection or traditional buffer overflows by reader software;
  * Steal users' Money via fraud;
  * Social Engineering attacks via spear phishing e.g. leaving a poster of a QR Code on the parking lot of a company (instead of the traditional attack with an USB drive) offering discount in a nearby restaurant is a new attack vector which is likely to be successful.

+## Recommendations

+To ensure that the mobile application is resilient or immune to malicious QR Code attacks, it is recommended that the measures described in the good practice report and the security tests present in the full report are followed to ensure authenticity, integrity and authenticity of the data.

 ## Malicious QR Code Attacks Diagram